Manoj-Kumar-Munda/Manoj-Kumar-Munda/README.md

 Hello there!
 👋 Welcome to my GitHub profile.
-I'm Manoj Kumar Munda, and I'm passionate about frontend development, with a focus on React.js, JavaScript, HTML, and CSS.
+I'm Manoj Kumar Munda, and I'm passionate about frontend development and backend development, with a focus on React.js, Node.js, Express.j JavaScript, HTML, and CSS.
 I'm excited to share my coding journey and projects with you.

 ## About Me

-I'm a dedicated and enthusiastic frontend developer who loves crafting beautiful and responsive user interfaces.
+I'm a dedicated and enthusiastic full-stack developer who loves crafting beautiful and responsive user interfaces.
 With a strong foundation in HTML, CSS, and JavaScript, I'm on a journey to master the art of building web applications using React.js.
 I believe in the power of clean code and user-centered design.

 ## Resume
 [Resume](https://drive.google.com/file/d/1mj6gL5MdOgwCBLHX4DytMtPEHfNE-n17/view?usp=drive_link)